stnford/SpotifyStats/README.md

 # SpotifyStats
 This web app uses the Spotify API to read users top tracks and artists from different time frames along with the option to create playlists from their top tracks.

-Run:
+You must have Express, Path, and Node installed.
+To start the server run:

     node server.js
-OR
+Or

     nodemon server.js
-to start the server